-College Basketball Lead Writer Jason King joined Bleacher Report and Turner Sports in December of 2013.
+Senior Writer Jason King joined Bleacher Report and Turner Sports in December of 2013.
 Prior to that he was a national college basketball reporter at ESPN.com.
 He also spent four years covering college football and college basketball at Yahoo!
 Sports and was a longtime writer at The Kansas City Star.

 King's work has received mention in the popular book series "Best American Sportswriting" and he's been honored numerous times by the APSE, USBWA and FWAA.
 King has also authored two books, including the 2011 best-seller "Beyond the Phog: Untold Stories from Kansas Basketball's Most Dominant Decade."
 In the spring of 2015, King was tabbed as one of the top three beat writers in the nation (in any sport) by the APSE.

 King grew up in Dallas and graduated from Baylor.
 He now resides in Kansas City.